-The Durham-Chapel Hill-Carrboro Metropolitan Planning Organization (DCHC MPO) is the lead planning agency that coordinates federal and state transportation funds for projects within the urbanized areas of Durham, Orange and Chatham counties.
+The Durham-Chapel Hill-Carrboro Metropolitan Planning Organization (DCHC MPO) is the regional lead planning agency that coordinates federal and state transportation funds for projects within the urbanized areas of Durham, Orange and Chatham counties.
 The DCHC MPO works to develop long range transportation plans, identify transportation projects to receive federal funding, submit projects for state-administered funding prioritization, and assist with project implementation.

-Federal Funds: Multiple sources of federal funding are distributed by NCDOT (North Carolina Department of Transportation) to the DCHC MPO that can be considered for transportation projects in Carrboro.
-These federal sources all require a 20% local match of the total project cost (often referred to as an 80/20 split).
-The MPO works to prioritize projects for federal funding based on a number of different factors including connectivity, transit access, population/employment density, equity, environmental justice, safety, and emissions/VMT reduction.
-The MPO accepts applications for funds once per year.
+Federal Funds: Multiple sources of federal funding are distributed by NCDOT (North Carolina Department of Transportation) to the DCHC MPO that can be considered for transportation projects in Carrboro. match of the total project cost (often referred to as an 80/20 split).
+The MPO works to prioritize projects for federal funding based on a number of different factors including connectivity, transit access, population/ The MPO safety, and emissions/VMT reduction. accepts applications for funds once per year.
 Due to requirements on minimum project cost, this is generally a better funding source for larger transportation projects.
 MPO projects approved for federal funding are programed into NCDOT's State Transportation Improvement Program (STIP).